multi-dimensional-process-mining/graphdb-eventlogs/csv_to_eventgraph_neo4j/README.txt

-Datasets and scripts for modeling business process event log data in Neo4j.
+Data model and generic query templates for translating and integrating a set of related CSV event logs into a single event graph over multiple behavioral dimensions, stored as labeled property graph in Neo4J.

 Copyright (C) 2019-2021
 Stefan Esser, INFORM GmbH, Aachen, Germany and Eindhoven University of Technology, Eindhoven, the Netherlands